New here? Start here.

 Do I need a degree to become a project manager?

 No. While some employers list a bachelor's degree as preferred, many PM roles — especially entry-level — don't require one.
-What matters more is demonstrated experience managing projects, strong communication skills, and increasingly, a certification like CAPM or Google Project Management Certificate.
-My own path started in local government, not a university PM program.
-Background and real-world experience count for a lot in this field.
+What matters more is demonstrated experience, strong communication, and increasingly a certification like CAPM or the Google PM Certificate.

 Should I get certified before applying for PM jobs?

-It depends on where you are.
-If you have no PM experience at all, the Google PM Certificate or CAPM can help signal credibility and give you a framework to talk about in interviews.
-If you already have relevant experience — even if it wasn't titled "project management" — you can often land your first role without a cert and pursue PMP once you're in.
-The honest answer is: don't let cert pursuit delay your job search.
-Apply and study at the same time.
+It depends where you are.
+If you have no PM experience, a cert can signal credibility.
+If you already have relevant experience, you can often land your first role without one and pursue PMP once you're in.
+Don't let cert pursuit delay your job search.

 What if I've never had a PM title?

-Most people who come to Project PMP have never held a PM title.
-That doesn't mean they haven't done PM work.
-If you've coordinated between teams, tracked deliverables, managed timelines, run meetings, or kept a project from going off the rails — that's project management.
-The key is learning how to translate that experience into PM language on your resume and in interviews.
-That's exactly what this site is here to help you do.
+Most people who come to Project PMP haven't.
+If you've coordinated teams, tracked deliverables, or kept a project from going off the rails — that's project management.
+The key is translating that into PM language.

 Can I become a project manager if I'm not technical?

-How is Project PMP different from other PM resources out there?
+How is Project PMP different from other PM resources?

 One PM tip, one resource, one win from the community.
 Every Tuesday.
 Free forever.